AnPophale/AM5640-Turbulence-Modelling/README.md

 The terms such as need further modelling, but as the equations are complicated we do not present them here, they can be found in [2].
 Along with the transport equation for the reynolds stresses, a transport equation for the disspiation of the turbulent kinetic energy is also needed to use this model.

 **FVM Discretization:**
 Here, we only describe the FVM discretization for the k epsilon model.
 Details of the Finite Volume Method and applications in turbulence modelling can be found in [2].
-In FVM, the governing equations are integrated over a finite control volume and the domain is discretized into several such control volumes which converts the governing differential equations to a system of linear equations which is solved using the Gauss Seidel method with unbder relaxation.
-Here, we use a central difference scheme for all diffusive terms as well as linearization of non linear source terms.
-Here, the superscript old refers to the values from the previous iteration which are used to decouple the equations at each iteration.
-All the other terms are written in standard FVM notation which has been followed in [2]
+In FVM, the governing equations are integrated over a finite control volume and the domain is discretized into several such control volumes which converts the governing differential equations to a system of linear equations.
+This system is further solved using the Gauss Seidel method with unbder relaxation.
+Here, we use a central difference scheme for all diffusive terms and the non linear source terms are linearzied.
+Here, the superscript old refers to the values from the previous iteration which are used to decouple the equations at each iteration as well as to linearizr the source terms.
+All the other terms are expressed in standard FVM notation such as subscripts P, N, S refering to the parent, north and south nodes and $S_u$, $S_p$ denoting the source terms, etc. which has been followed in [2]

 Discretized u momentum equation:
 ```math